Starbucks Red Cup: Related promotions

 Typically, seasonal drinks coincide with the red cup period, and they are released and promoted together.
 The launch day of the red cups each year is Red Cup Day, and may see additional Starbucks promotions.
-The anticipation of Red Cup Day has become an internet phenomenon, with countdowns dedicated to the event; "countdowntoredcups.com" tracks the cups' arrival in five countries (United States, Canada, United Kingdom, Ireland, Philippines, and Australia) and the MENA region.
+The anticipation of Red Cup Day has become an internet phenomenon, with countdowns dedicated to the event; Between 2011 and 2024, "countdowntoredcups.com" tracked the cups' arrival in five countries (United States, Canada, United Kingdom, Ireland, Philippines, and Australia) and the MENA region.

 The promotion paired with Product Red in December 2008, using the shared color theme to help raise money for HIV/AIDS research.
 In December 2010, Starbucks ran the "12 days of sharing" promotion on its website, offering in-store offers as well as continuing to support Product Red.
 American band the Killers have also produced a Christmas song each year to support HIV/AIDS research, and in 2010 the music video for their song "Boots" was premiered on the Starbucks website on December 1, World AIDS Day.
 The Starbucks promotions supporting this research donate $0.05 per purchase/per play of the song.

 Starbucks partnered with American musician Taylor Swift to promote the release of Red (Taylor's Version) in 2021; the November release coincided with the red cup holiday season and customers were able to order Swift's favorite coffee drink by asking for a "Taylor's Latte".
 Her music, including the album, were also played inside Starbucks stores.

 In 2022, Starbucks held Red Cup Day on November 17, giving free reusable red cups to customers purchasing certain seasonal drinks, as part of their initiative to reduce waste by 50% by 2030.